 Alvarado Elementary School is a public elementary school in San Francisco.
-The principal of Alvarado Elementary School is Robert Broecker, whose e-mail is email@example.com.
-535 children attend Alvarado Elementary School and identify mostly as Asian; Black, non-Hispanic; and Hispanic.
-38% of the Alvarado Elementary School students have "limited English proficiency."
-42% of the 535 students here have subsidized lunches.
-The student to teacher ratio at Alvarado Elementary School is 16:1.
+The principal of Alvarado Elementary School is Robert Broecker and can be contacted at email@example.com.
+535 children attend Alvarado Elementary School and identify mostly as Multiracial, Hispanic, and Unspecified.
+33% of the Alvarado Elementary School students have "limited English proficiency."
+40% of the 535 students here get reduced lunch prices.
+The ratio of students to teachers at Alvarado Elementary School is 16:1.
 Eureka Learning Center is one of the nearest elementary schools.

 - Ceramics sculpture